Hypoallergenic Turmeric Cleansers For Sensitive Skin

 Rosacea-Prone Skin

-Turmeric's anti-inflammatory properties may help rosacea.
+Turmeric's soothing properties may help rosacea.
 Start very slowly—every other day.
 Avoid hot water completely.
 Cool or lukewarm only.

 Allergic/Reactive Skin